How to Make Cheesy Scrambled Eggs

 Whisk the eggs with a fork until frothy and smooth, and add a scant 1/8 teaspoon of kosher salt and slightly less black pepper.
 Whisk to combine.

 Heat your best nonstick skillet over medium-low heat and wait until it's heated through, about three minutes.
 Add one tablespoon butter (or ghee, aka clarified butter), and swirl to coat the pan.
-Immediately add the eggs (you don't want to give the butter a chance to brown), and grab a
+Immediately add the eggs (you don't want to give the butter a chance to brown), and grab a silicone spatula.
+A silicone spatula is hands down the best tool for scrambling eggs because its smooth surface ensures no eggs stick to the spatula.

 Begin gently moving the eggs around, and you'll see curds starting to form immediately.
 Scrape the eggs from the outer edges of the pan into the center, and continue to gently move your spatula — don't stop moving the eggs the whole time.
 When the eggs are still a little wet, add all of the cheese and fold in carefully.
 Cook for just a few seconds more, and then turn off the heat (the residual heat will continue to cook the eggs).
 Plate the eggs and garnish with the chopped chives, if using.
 Serve immediately, and congratulate yourself on mastering one of the best breakfasts!
 You can double or triple the recipe if you're feeding others, but be warned — they'll ask you for your secret.